Federal Misbranding of Drugs Attorney

 - In cases where the use of a drug may be dangerous to a person’s health, federal law considers a drug misbranded if its labeling does not include adequate warnings.

 - Federal law considers a drug misbranded if non-FDA packaging inserts accompany it.

-What Federal Agency Investigates The Misbranding of Drugs
+What Federal Agency Investigates The Misbranding and Mislabeling of Drugs

-The United States Food and Drug Administration is a federal agency charged with investigating the misbranding of drugs.
+The United States Food and Drug Administration is a federal agency charged with investigating the misbranding and mislabeling of drugs.

 Are Foreign Versions Of U.S. Approved Drugs Illegal To Ship In The United States?